louisminion/cddataplotter/README.md

 # cddataplotter
 Automatically parses Applied Photophysics Circular Dichroism Spectrometer ouput and plots data in origin.
-Input csv files on the command line and watch as the program creates beautiful origin plots of CD, Absorbance and g~abs~
+Input csv files on the command line and watch as the program creates beautiful origin plots of CD, Absorbance and g<sub>abs</sub>

 Usage:
 ```console